 Written by Bruce Weinstein and Mark Scarbrough, it also has vegetarian, vegan, keto, and gluten-free recipes, plus some requiring less than 20 minutes under pressure.
 Another bonus: Recipes are also arranged by function.
 Always wanted to try the sous vide function?
-Now’s your chance!
+Now’s your chance.

 Best Baking: The King Arthur Flour Baker’s Companion, The All-Purpose Baking Cookbook

 King Arthur Flour made its name selling some of the best flour on the market.
-Their Baker’s Companion book will teach you how to turn that flour into a (not-hard-to-execute) masterpiece.
+Its "Baker’s Companion" book will teach you how to turn that flour into a (not-hard-to-execute) masterpiece.
 Whatever you want to bake, you can learn here, whether it’s ciabatta, blueberry buckle, gingerbread pancakes, layer cake, zucchini lemon muffins, or something in between.

 There are over 400 recipes, each tested by a team of pro bakers.
 You’ll find step-by-step technical drawings, color photographs, an ingredients glossary with recommended substitutions if you happen to be out of something, an illustrated section on tools, and more.
 Meet your new baking bible.

-Best Gluten-Free: Gluten-Free for Good, Simple, Wholesome Recipes Made from Scratch
+Best Gluten-Free: Gluten-Free for Good

 If you’re not already gluten-free, you might be confused as to why a gluten-free cookbook would include recipes beyond baking.
 If you’re already gluten-free, you probably know by now that gluten can be hiding in numerous sneaky places, including soups, sauces, and salad dressings.

 That’s why this gluten-free cookbook, coming from Samantha Seneviratne, a former food editor at Good Housekeeping, Fine Cooking, and Martha Stewart’s Everyday Food, is perfect for the budding gluten-free cook.
-Gluten-Free for Good features over 100 scrumptious recipes for quick meals at any time of the day, from leek and carrot brown rice risotto to blondies, plus a pantry primer and beautiful photographs.
+"Gluten-Free for Good" features over 100 scrumptious recipes for quick meals at any time of the day, from leek and carrot brown rice risotto to blondies, plus a pantry primer and beautiful photographs.

-While How to Cook Everything: The Basics is the best place to start for the true beginner, there are plenty of great beginner cookbook options, depending on what you care most about learning.
-For example, for vegetable-focused cooking (whether you’re a vegetarian or not), go with The New Vegetarian Cooking for Everyone.
+While "How to Cook Everything: The Basics" (view at Amazon) is the best place to start for the true beginner, there are plenty of other great options depending on what you care most about learning.
+For example, for vegetable-focused cooking, go with "The New Vegetarian Cooking for Everyone" (view at Amazon).